leskbook/HW3-PswGenerate/README.md

 - THEN the password is either displayed in an alert or written to the page

 Length of password - the user is prompted to input a number between 8 and 128.
 Validation requires that the number can't be omitted as well as a second validation for length.
-This is accomplished through a javascript if else if condition.
+This is accomplished through a javascript if else/if condition.

 <img src="Assets/images/numprmt.png" alt="Initial prompt for number between 8 and 128">